open-atmos/PyMPDATA/README.md

 We look forward to your contributions and feedback.

 ## Credits:
-Development of PyMPDATA is supported by the EU through a grant of the [Foundation for Polish Science](http://fnp.org.pl) (POIR.04.04.00-00-5E1C/18).
+Development of PyMPDATA was supported by the EU through a grant of the [Foundation for Polish Science](http://fnp.org.pl) (POIR.04.04.00-00-5E1C/18).

 copyright: Jagiellonian University
 licence: GPL v3